papoita/software_testing_study/resources/TDD_mocha_chai.md

   - strict refers to the  === which evaluates both type and value

 - Have different files for production code vs testing code.

+- module.exports, object that allows to export anything from a file.
+Function, objects, primitives, arrays.
+Always starts as an empty {}.